solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 }
 ```

-#### 4. Create `create_note_tree` instruction
+#### 4. Create `create_note_tree` Instruction

-Next, let’s create our `create_note_tree` instruction.
-Remember, clients will
-have already allocated the Merkle tree account but will use this instruction to
-initialize it.

-All this instruction needs to do is build a CPI to invoke the
-`init_empty_merkle_tree` instruction on the State Compression Program.
-To do
-this, it needs the accounts listed in the `NoteAccounts` account validation
-struct.
-It also needs two additional arguments:
+Next, we’ll set up the `create_note_tree` instruction.
+This instruction is used to initialize the already allocated Merkle tree account.

+To implement this, you’ll need to build a CPI to invoke the `init_empty_merkle_tree` instruction from the State Compression Program.
+The `NoteAccounts` struct will provide the necessary accounts, but you’ll also need to include two additional arguments:

-1. `max_depth` - the max depth of the Merkle tree
+1. **`max_depth`** - Specifies the maximum depth of the Merkle tree, indicating the longest path from any leaf to the root.
-2. `max_buffer_size` - the max buffer size of the Merkle tree
+2. **`max_buffer_size`** - Defines the maximum buffer size for the Merkle tree, which determines the space allocated for recording tree updates.
+This buffer is crucial for supporting concurrent updates within the same block.

-These values are required for initializing the data on the Merkle tree account.
+These values are essential for properly initializing the Merkle tree’s data structure.
-Remember, the max depth refers to the maximum number of hops to get from any
-leaf to the root of the tree.
-Max buffer size refers to the amount of space
-reserved for storing a changelog of tree updates.
-This changelog is used to
-ensure that your tree can support concurrent updates within the same block.

 ```rust
 #[program]